hendriktarigann01/VidSwift/README.md

 # VidSwift

 VidSwift is a powerful video downloading application designed with a sleek and intuitive user interface.
-This project is built using a full-stack architecture, leveraging Node.js and Express for the backend, while the frontend is crafted with React and styled using TailwindCSS.
+This project is built using a full-stack architecture, leveraging Node.js and Express for the backend, while the frontend is crafted with React & styled using TailwindCSS.

 ## 🌟 Key Features
 - **User-Friendly Interface:** Built with React to provide a seamless and responsive user experience.